-In the Spring semester, this required minimum might be adjusted (due to qualifying exams), and the graduate students will be informed if there is a change.
+This required minimum might be adjusted (due to qualifying exams), and the graduate students will be informed if there is a change.
 CHEM 600 seminars typically have two speakers, but sessions with only one speaker due to scheduling problems also count.

 Attendance at student seminars will be verified by the speaker rubrics submitted at the conclusion of the seminar.
 Failure to submit a rubric(s) will be counted as absent.
 The evaluator's name will be removed from the rubric and they will be returned to the speaker as feedback.
-Contact Anita Walker (aawalker@rice.edu) for related questions.
+The rubric must be filled out by the student attending the seminar.
+Submitting a rubric filled out for another student will be considered an honor code violation.